jpcreative/fast-food-friday/README.md

 Visit [http://0.0.0.0:8000](http://0.0.0.0:8000/) in a web browser or iOS/Android simulator.

 ### Trigger.io

 Visit [trigger.io](https://trigger.io/) and follow the steps to get up and running.
 Create a new app and copy over the contents of trigger/src to the new trigger app src folder.
+Edit the app config to include 'tabs'.

+Run the app.